-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 3.14 metric tonnes CO2e Other: Ton of bunker fuel 0.3 Increase During 2013, NORDEN'S Scope 1 and Scope 2 emissions constituted 273,560 metric tonnes and bunker fuel constituted 87,100 metric tons.
-During 2012, NORDEN's Scope 1 and Scope 2 emissions constituted 716,929 metric tonnes CO2 and bunker fuel constituted 228,700 metric tonnes.
-It is important to note that the conversion factors for residual fuel oil have been slightly changed from 3.13 in previous years to 3.1144 and from 3.19 to 3.2060 for marine diesel and gas oil.
-This was done to be in accordance with
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 3.12 metric tonnes CO2e Other: Ton of bunker fuel 0.06 Decrease During 2014, NORDEN's Scope and 2 emissions constituted 380,485.1 tons CO2 and bunker fuel constituted 121,900 metric tons.
+During 2013, NORDEN's Scope 1 and 2 emissions constituted 314,514 tons of CO2 and bunker fuel constituted 100,700 metric tons.
+The decrease in intensity figure is attributable to the implementation of NORDEN's 10 reduction emission activities from our Climate Action Plan.
+Without these, the intensity figure would have increased.